vectara/vectara-docs/www/docs/api-reference/chat-apis/create-chat-turn.md

   relevant information from the corpora.
 * `generation` - (Required) Specifies the generation parameters for the chat response.
-* `store` - Indicates whether to store the request message and response message.
+* `chat.store` - Indicates whether to store the request message and response message.
 The default value is true.

 The response returns assigned `turn_id`, the generated answer, `answer_language`,